 Company credit cards come in three varieties, based on who’s liable on the account — not necessarily who pays the bill:

 - The monthly statement goes directly to the employer, and the employer is responsible for paying the bill.

 - The monthly statement goes to the employee, who is liable for payment of the account, then seeks reimbursement from the employer.

 - A combination of the two.
-The statement usually goes directly to the employer, but the employee will reimburse the company for any personal expenses she incurs.
+The statement usually goes directly to the employer, but the employee will reimburse the company for any personal expenses he or she incurs.

-To Disclose or Not to Disclose?
-When you file a bankruptcy, you must list that card if you have any personal liability on it whatsoever.
+To disclose or not to disclose?
+When you file for bankruptcy, you must list that card if you have any personal liability on it.
 If your company shoulders that entire burden, and you have no responsibility for the account, then you should not list the card.

-Do I Have to Tell My Employer That I’m Filing Bankruptcy?
-If you have to list that company credit card, you need to talk with your employer before you file bankruptcy.
-This is not something you want your accounting or HR people, or your boss, finding out when they get a notice from the lender that the account is closed or a notice from the bankruptcy court.
+Do I have to tell my employer that I’m filing for bankruptcy?
+If you have to list that company credit card, you need to talk with your employer before you file for bankruptcy.
+This is not something you want your accounting, HR people or your boss finding out when they get a notice from the lender that the account is closed or if they get a notice from the bankruptcy court.

-The thought of having to sit down with an employer and admit that you’re going to file a bankruptcy can be pretty darn intimidating.
-Despite what you might be expecting, in my experience, most employers are pretty empathetic.
-If you work for a large company, you can be assured that you’re not the first employee they’ve had file a bankruptcy case.
+The thought of having to sit down with an employer and admit that you’re going to declare bankruptcy can be pretty intimidating.
+Despite what you may be expecting, in my experience, most employers are pretty empathetic.
+If you work for a large company, you can be assured you’re not the first employee they’ve had file a bankruptcy case.
 Be assured, too, that it is illegal to discriminate against a person just for filing a bankruptcy case.

-Alternatives If the Company Credit Card Is in Bankruptcy: Putting that company credit card account into your bankruptcy case is not ideal for you or your employer, but it’s not the end of the world either.
+Alternatives if the company credit card Is in bankruptcy: Putting that company credit card account into your bankruptcy case is not ideal for you or your employer, but it’s not the end of the world.
 It will require that you and your employer come up with a work-around.
 For example: